itorian/BulkImageOptimizeOrCompress/README.md

-# Bulnk Image Optimize or Compress - Console Client
+# Bulk Image Optimize or Compress - Console Client

 This project is based on https://github.com/madskristensen/ImageOptimizer by Mads Kristensen, which is basically Visual Studio Extension,